View photos!

 Will there be post-race festival activities?

-Yes, the 2023 Broad Street Run Official After Party presented by Michelob ULTRA will be open from 9 a.m. to 3 p.m.
+Yes, the 2024 Broad Street Run Official After Party presented by Michelob ULTRA will be open from 9 a.m. to 3 p.m. at Xfinity Live at 1100 Pattison Avenue.

 Families are welcomed, but you must be over 21 to drink alcoholic beverages (ID required for those over 21).

-Note: The Official After Party presented by Michelob ULTRA is only accessible via walking, no parking will be permitted nearby, as roads are closed for the finish line area.
+Note: The Official After Party presented by Michelob ULTRA is only accessible via walking, no parking will be permitted nearby, as roads are closed for the race.
+After the race, post race shuttle buses will be dropping off runners at 11th Street and Pattison Avenue.

 Are spectators and families allowed at the Finish Line?